mekomsolutions/odoo-initializer/README.md

     folder = "currency"
 ```

-a default loader is a class that inherits BaseLoader where, "folder" is the configuration subfolder where all files to be loader are placed, and "model_name" is the Odoo database model where all records in files should be saved.
+A default loader is a class that inherits [BaseLoader]((./odoo_initializer/models/base_loader.py#) where `folder` is the configuration subfolder where all files to be loaded are placed, and `model_name` is the Odoo database model where all records in files should be saved.

 ----
 ## Build, Test and Deploy